drsophiemurray/zalando/README.md

 ----------

 Now we need to actually get the proper distributions within a search grid over Berlin.
 I first converted all the GPS coordinates to cartesian since some equations for that purpose were provided.
 See the `sphere_to_cart()` function for converting from spherical to cartesian, and also `cart_to_sphere()` for converting back to spherical (will need that later to get the GPS location of the analyst!).
-Note the conversion from cartesian to spherical is obtained by simply rearranging the sphere_to_cart() equations for P_lat and P_lon:
+Note the conversion from cartesian to spherical is obtained by simply rearranging the original equations for P_lat and P_lon:

     P_lat = (P_y / 111.323) + SW_lat
     P_lon = P_x / (111.323 * cos(SW_lat * pi / 180.)) + SW_lon